 Scholarships and Fellowships for Graduate Students

-A number of scholarships and fellowships are available to qualified graduate students who enroll in degree programs on campus in Boone or in some cases, off campus through Distance Education.
-Some are awarded by the Graduate School to students who have been selected by the Graduate Council's Student Committee; other awards are made by individual programs and departments.
+A number of scholarships and fellowships are available for qualifying graduate students who enroll in degree programs.
+Some of these are awarded by the Graduate School based on a competitive review process, while other awards are made by individual programs and departments.
 Below is a partial list of available scholarships and fellowships.

 All full-time, on-campus degree-seeking students are eligible for assistantships within their home departments and in other offices on campus.